-As your reliable corporate insurance broker, the Taylor Benefits Insurance Agency will help you with:
+As your reliable corporate insurance broker, we will help you with:

 This option works for large businesses only, and by definition, such businesses have more than 100 full-time employees working for them; this means that 101 is the number.
 Corporate health insurance coverage and other employee benefits are much more cost-effective and can help businesses retain their workers for longer than otherwise possible.